 A student who transfers from another district should register as soon as possible with the District Registrar, Mrs. Kerrin McGowan.
-Her telephone number is 732-556-2658.
+She can be reached at 732-556-2658 or kmcgowan@wallpublicschools.org.
 Students registering for the first time should present the following:

+- Birth Certificate

+- Immunization Records

-- Birth certificate. - Proof of mandatory immunizations (required by law). - Transfer card, Report card, Health & Dental Card, etc. from the former district. - Proof of Residency (municipal tax bill, water/sewer bill, lease agreement).
+- Transfer card, Report card, Health & Dental Card, etc. from the former district.

+- Four (4) Proofs of Residency (municipal tax bill, water/sewer bill, lease agreement, utility bills); all containing parent/guardian name, address, and a date within the past three (3) months

+- Report Cards from previous school if transferring from another school

+- IEP/504 if applicable

+- Court/Custody Papers if applicable